 We highly recommend Pogi’s Grooming Wipes because they are hypoallergenic, Earth-friendly, and plant-based.
 They are also conveniently available on Amazon.
 Here’s a link to see the current price.

-If you really have to bath your cat, choose the best cat-friendly shampoo you can find.
+If you really have to bathe your cat, choose the best cat-friendly shampoo you can find.
 Earthbath Oatmeal & Aloe Shampoo in vanilla and almond will definitely make your cat smell so good you might want to eat it!
 This is also on Amazon and you can see the latest price here.

 Regular brushing helps your cat smell good